Which six credit cards make for the best supplementary cards, and why.

 UOB One Card

-The rebate structure may take some working out, but the gist is this: Spend at least $2,000 per month for three months, and it will let you earn the maximum cashback (equivalent to 5% cashback).
+The rebate structure may take some working out, but the gist is this: spend at least S$2,000 per month for three months, and it will let you earn the maximum cashback (equivalent to 5% cashback).

 The Citi PremierMiles Visa Card lets you earn air miles at 1.2 miles per dollar spent locally, and 2 miles per dollar overseas.